SpecialEliteSNP/yagpdb-music-player/README.md

 `list pg#` - Provide list of songs from soundboard (10 per page).

-`search`/`find` - Searches from the Soundboard for a song via your query and returns the top 10 results.
+`find songname` - Searches from the Soundboard for a song via your query and returns the top 10 results.

 `nowplaying` - Shows what song the bot is currently playing.